kogpsy/jspsych-vviq/README.md

 Items of the VVIQ2 questionnaire for experiments that run with jsPsych 7.

+At the moment there are 16 of the total of 32 items available.
+The rest of them will be added soon.

 ## How to use in your project

 Install as a dependency: